 Files under 10GB will be stored on Terashares servers and can be downloaded at any time by your clients.
 Files larger than 10GB will only be accessible as long as they are on your computer and are turned on.
 This is an entirely free service.

-The Best Way Professional Photographers Share Photos With Sports Clients
+Greenfly: The Way Professional Photographers Share Photos With Clients

 The best way to share photos with clients is through Greenfly integrated directly with PhotoShelter.
 Greenfly enables you to aggregate and import media assets directly from PhotoShelter (and other third-party digital photo management solutions) as well as cloud storage services like Dropbox, Box and Google Drive.
 Photo assets can be automatically downloaded from your DSLR camera or mobile phone.
 They can then be categorized, routed and shared in galleries with individuals or groups. after they’ve been imported.
 There are Greenfly options for AI-driven automated image recognition and automated tagging, as well.
 The world’s biggest leagues use Greenfly to capture content in venues and stadiums for use on social media using a combination of pro photographers and live content creators.